HAUTE MAURIENNE SKI TOUR

 From the Averole Refuge we climb 1400m up to the Albaron summit (3637m), the last 30m with a fixed rope.
 Hopefully lovely views at the top before a descent towards Bonneval, with 2000m of superb descent to arrive in a typical old Savoyard village – well worth the visit.

-Today you head back to Geneva for your onward transport.
+Transfer back to the train station in Modane for your onward transport.